 What are keys or signs to discern these long term goals?

-First of all is independence.
-Do your people actually come up with really good Bible studies, sermons, Sunday School classes, etc. on their own without copying some human leader or respected minister?
+Firstly, is independence.
+Do your people actually come up with excellent Bible studies, sermons, Sunday School classes, etc. on their own without copying some human leader or respected minister?
 Can they function independently (and show signs of success) without relying on you for the material of their ministry?
 In other words, can they come up with original material from the Bible without utter dependence on others?